 The goal of inspections is not to find problems.
 It's to find them and then fix them.
 With maintenance management software, as soon as the team finds an issue that can be fixed by the maintenance department, they can create an on-demand work order.

 The team can do this one of two ways.
 They can use the request portal to submit a work order ticket, which is then sent to the maintenance department, where the work order software generates a work order, prioritizes, delegates, and tracks it.
 It's a perfectly good solution.
 Or, the team can go in and generate their own work order.
 In both cases, the on-demand work order can be associated with the existing inspection preventive maintenance work order.
 That way, the on-demand work order has some context, and because it's connected to the inspection PM, the maintenance department can see right away why it was generated.
 Every time the team finds a problem, a new on-demand work order can be generated and associated with the original PM.

 associated on-demand work orders generated on the spot

-With maintenance management software, the maintenance department knows right away about any problems discovered during inspections.
+With maintenance management software (also known as facility management software, the maintenance department knows right away about any problems discovered during inspections.

 Remember, inspections cover all kinds of territory, and not every solution is going to involve the maintenance department.
 But the ones that do are systematically addressed with on-demand work orders.